SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintA/us003/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency on "US003 - Create a task category" as there must be at least one task category to classify the task being created.
+* There is a dependency on "US002 - Profession Registration" as there must be at least one job to give a collaborator when registered.

 ### 1.5 Input and Output Data

 **Input Data:**

 * Typed data:
-    * a reference
+    * a name
-    * a designation
+    * the residence
-    * an informal description
-    * a technical description
+    * a phone number
-    * an estimated duration
-    * an estimated cost
+    * an email
+    * the taxpayer number

 * Selected data:
+    * a calendar for birthdate
+    * a calendar for admission date
+    * a list to select identification document type
-    * a task category
+    * a list to select a job

 **Output Data:**